 Weighing only three pounds, the Sierra Designs Clip Flashlight three-season tent is a backpackers dream.
 Also, when it comes to simplicity, this tent has it going on.
 It’s a small, squat, simple two-person tent that doesn’t try to impress with bells and whistles.
 It has a pyramid shape, elongated on one side, with a lower clearance where the door is.
 With only two poles and a full mesh body, it is easy to set up and will keep you cozy and dry.

-You’ll pay between $$ and $$ for this tent.
-On Amazon, customers gave it 4.5 out of 5 stars.
-Customers raved about how sturdy this tent is.
+Customers talked about how sturdy this tent is.
 It can hold up in almost any weather without leaking.
 The only complaints were that it’s difficult to get in and out of in a hurry.

 Chillbo CABBINS Camping Tent